Type of Journey

-Havelock Islands is Andaman and Nicober's largest island.
+Havelock Islands is Andaman and Nicober’s largest island.
 It is admirable for its white-sand seashores, stone blue water, coral reefs, and lush green forests.
 The sunset and the sunrise here are sights for sore eyes.
-Moreover, you can go scuba diving, deep-sea diving, and snorkelling.
+Moreover, you can go scuba diving, deep-sea diving, and snorkeling.
 You can take a walk barefoot at Havelock and explore this beautiful island.
 There are many Andaman Islands resorts, but the Sea Shell Havelock outperforms the others.

 Radhanagar Beach is at Havelock Island.
 Awarded as the ‘Best Beach in Asia’ by Times Magazine in 2014, it is an exquisite beach.
 Apart from this, its water sports are also popular among travelers.
 You can go scuba diving, parasailing, boating, etc.